marijavlajic/code-university-ml-workshop/README.md

 #### Download Anaconda
 * Anaconda is a python distribution which includes pretty much everything you need for out-of-the-box data science work.
-* Download and install Anaconda (for a Python 3.* version) from (https://www.anaconda.com/download)[https://www.anaconda.com/download]
+* Download and install Anaconda (for a Python 3.* version) from [https://www.anaconda.com/download](https://www.anaconda.com/download)

 #### Getting the Extra Libraries
 * There are a few extra packages you'll need for this workshop.
-Run the line below to get everything set up:
+Run the lines below to get everything set up:

 ```
 conda create -n ml-workshop python==3.4 pandas numpy scikit-learn scipy matplotlib seaborn ipython jupyter

+source activate ml-workshop
 ```

 #### Downloading the code